GChanMako enjoys working on, improving, and modifying his Jeeps.

-Don't overlook your exhaust, if you do you might find yourself with costly repairs that could have been easily avoided.
+Don't overlook your exhaust.
+If you do, you might find yourself with costly repairs that could have been easily avoided.
 One way to protect your exhaust and turbo parts is with a protective ceramic coating.
-We will be discussing the 5 top reasons of why you need to coat your parts.
-They include protection, thermal cycling, appearance, performance, and longevity.
+We will be discussing the top 5 reasons why you need to coat your parts.

 If you do not protect expensive headers, turbo parts, and custom exhaust piping, they will corrode from the various elements they are exposed to.
 These include road chemicals. heat, and internal exhaust gases.
 These are various ways ceramic coatings help protect your parts.

 - A coating will protect your parts from road salts, oil and gas, and other corrosive chemicals.
 These chemicals can cause rust in a very short period of time which will eventually put holes in your exhaust parts.
 Some coatings can protect against damage from road debris like rocks, sand/dirt, and other items left scattered on the road (like shredded tires).

 - A properly matched coating will protect parts from the heat your engine develops which over time, if not properly removed through and efficient exhaust system, will degrade the metal.
 Even the most heat stable metals like titanium can degrade with high amounts of heat.

 - And finally, exhaust gases that flow through your system are extremely corrosive and can eat away at your exhaust system from the inside out.
 A good coating can be applied to the inside of pipes to help make sure the exhaust gases and moisture either exit quickly or are burned off.